Mohankrish08/KaleidoEO/README.md

 **Objective**: Implemented a drift detection mechanism to monitor data distribution changes.

 **Implementation**: Utilized standard drift metrics like Cross-Entropy, KL Divergence for deviations from the training data distribution.

+## Task 5: Docker Compose Deployment

+**Objective**: Created a Docker Compose configuration to containerize the inference dashboard and drift detection program.

+**Implementation**: Configured Docker Compose for seamless deployment of the dashboard and drift detection program.

+**Results**: Deployed the components in containers for easy deployment and management.